1. Getting Here

 Booking a table around a hospital visit

-Because we are only five tables, booking is worth doing rather than chancing a walk-in - especially on a Friday or Saturday evening.
+Booking is worth doing rather than chancing a walk-in - especially on a Friday or Saturday evening.
 Reservations go through our booking page or on the phone.
 Weekday evenings are usually easier to hold at short notice, which suits visitors who only find out during the day that they will need a break from the ward that evening.

 The kitchen opens at midday and runs through to nine in the evening.
 For visitors coming off an afternoon visiting-hours slot, the six to eight window is the natural fit - by then the room has settled into evening service and the room is quieter than the middle of a weekend rush.
 For anyone who has been at the DRI all day and wants to eat as soon as possible, the twelve to two lunch window and the five o'clock re-opening both work well for a mid-visit break.